kxgolder/Shazamboni/README_HARDWARE.md

 ## Vendor Information and Bill of Materials

 **Notes:** On the Electrical and Computer Engineer (henceforth referred as ECE) side of the project, they used **Amazon** as the sole vendor for all their purchased items.
 On the Mechanical Engineer (henceforth referred as ME) side of the project, they did not reference any specific vendors besides **Amazon**.
 The bill of materials for both are listed below.
-A link for more detailed information is included at the end of the sections
+A link for more detailed information is included at the end of the sections.
+The total cost of all the materials both teams used comes to $937.38, which is out of a total budget of $2000 allocated for both teams.

 ### ECE Hardware Bill of Materials